-- General Fund to account for all financial resources not required to be accounted for in another fund. - Capital Projects Fund to account for the proceeds of capital outlay funds provided to charter schools pursuant to Florida Statutes, Section 1013.62. - Special Revenue Fund to account for the proceeds of specific revenue sources and federal grants that are restricted by law or administrative action to expenditure for specific purposes.
+- General Fund to account for all financial resources not required to be accounted for in another fund. - Capital Projects Fund to account for the proceeds of capital outlay funds provided to charter schools pursuant to Florida Statutes, Section 1013.62.

 For purposes of these statements, the general and capital projects funds constitute major funds.
-The special revenue fund is considered non-major and is presented as the other governmental fund.

 Measurement Focus and Basis of Accounting